HEALTHY BITE | Workplace Wellness – Challenges and Opportunities

 A new Gallup analysis finds that 48% of America’s working population is actively job searching or watching for opportunities.
 Present businesses are facing a staggeringly high quit rate.
 In fact, in America, 3.6 million Americans resigned in May 2022 alone.

-A record high number of unfilled positions because, and this is certainly true in Australia, because of our lockdown and the fact that we don’t have overseas workers on short-term working holiday visas or tourists or students or backpackers, as we call them, the unemployed.
-The unemployment rate in Australia and in America is very low, and almost everywhere is advertising for workers.
+A record high number of unfilled positions because, undoubtedly true in Australia, because of our lockdown and the fact that we don’t have overseas workers on short-term working holiday visas or tourists or students or backpackers, as we call them, the unemployed.
+The unemployment rate in Australia and America is meagre, and almost everywhere is advertising for workers.

-There are some real issues here about engagement and the impact that has on a company.
-It’s not just absenteeism, which was always been a problem and an easy thing to measure, but it’s presenteeism as well, which is you showing up to work but not really being present.
+There are some real issues here about engagement and its impact on a company.
+It’s not just absenteeism, which was always a problem and an easy thing to measure, but it’s presenteeism as well, which is you showing up to work but not being present.

-A study in Australia about two or three years ago estimated that the cost of presenteeism to Australian industry conservatively is around $44 Billion a year, and that doesn’t even take into account then staff turnover because the cost of staff turnover is huge in lost human capital and the cost of retraining.
-So something really needs to change.
-Gallup’s advice is now is the time to rethink your employee retention strategy and to do that in a very proactive way.
+A study in Australia about two or three years ago estimated that the cost of presenteeism to Australian industry conservatively is around $44 Billion a year, and that doesn’t even take into account then staff turnover because the cost of staff turnover is vast in loss of human capital and the cost of retraining.
+So something needs to change.
+Gallup’s advice is that now is the time to rethink your employee retention strategy and do that very proactively.

-People are calling it The Great Resignation, as the Gallup data show it is less an industry role or pay issue than it is a workplace issue.
-It’s not so much the industry or how much pay an individual is getting, but it’s the workplace environment that the employer is creating.
+People call it The Great Resignation, as the Gallup data show it is less an industry role or pay issue than a workplace issue.
+It’s not the industry or how much pay an individual gets but the workplace environment the employer is creating.

-Low engagement teams typically have turnover rates that are between 18 and 43% higher than a highly engaged team.
-That’s a really important thing.
+Low-engagement teams typically have turnover rates between 18 and 43% higher than a highly engaged team.
+That’s an essential thing.
 Gallup finds that it takes more than a 20% pay rise to lure most employees away from a manager who engages them and next to nothing to poach most disengaged workers.

 If you’re working in an engaging environment where the employee is focussed on the health of their team, and as I’ve often said, a company that focuses on the health of their team is a company that people will want to work for and also a company that people will want to work with.

 It’s a whole issue that cuts right across.
-Interestingly, we talk about so much of that in this episode with Suzy Green this week, exploring what burnout actually means.
-Disengagement from your work is a major part of it finding that balance by incorporating the PERMA model into an assessment of people’s mental and physical health within the work environment.
+Interestingly, we discuss so much of that in this episode with Suzy Green this week, exploring what burnout means.
+Disengagement from your work is a significant part of finding that balance by incorporating the PERMA model into assessing people’s mental and physical health within the work environment.

 If you’re not sleeping well, you’re not breathing, consider ng well, then that puts you behind the eight ball right from the word go.
-When you also that mood and food are intimately connected, then you start to build a picture of how the stresses that we’re exposed to and the pillars of health that we’re not exposed to combine to create a very disengaged workforce that has other priorities.
+When you also know that mood and food are intimately connected, you start to build a picture of the stresses we’re exposed to and the pillars of health that we’re not told to combine to create a disengaged workforce with other priorities.

-It’s a company that is actually focussed on this in a proactive way that is really companies that people want to seek out and work with and form long and ongoing and meaningful relationships with.
+It’s a company focusing on this in a proactive way that is really companies people want to seek out, work with, and form long, ongoing, meaningful relationships with.

-It’s always a wonderful opportunity, a wonderful experience to talk to Suzy Green and like like our discussions about sleep and breathing.
+It’s always an excellent opportunity and a wonderful experience to talk to Suzy Green, like our discussions about sleep and breathing.
 When we revisit with our cardiologist, Dr Ross Walker, over our meditation and yoga and psychotherapist, Dr Shankardev Saraswati, it’s great to reconnect with the Positivity Institute and tap that hoop along and remind us that this is something we should all be striving for.

 It was a great episode.
 It’s great.
 It’s well worth having a listen to.
 I hope this finds you well.
 Until next time.
 This is Dr Ron Ehrlich.
 Be well.

 This podcast provides general information and discussion about medicine, health, and related subjects.
-The content is not intended and should not be construed as medical advice or as a substitute for care by a qualified medical practitioner.
-If you or any other person has a medical concern, he or she should consult with an appropriately qualified medical practitioner.
-Guests who speak in this podcast express their own opinions, experiences, and conclusions.
+The content is not intended and should not be construed as medical advice or a substitute for care by a qualified medical practitioner.
+If you or any other person has a medical concern, they should consult with an appropriately qualified medical practitioner.
+Guests in this podcast express their opinions, experiences, and conclusions.